extract

 None

 Write a machine-readable result.json alongside the extracted PDB(s).
-See JSON Output Schema for the schema.
+Schema: JSON Output Schema.

 False